Calcium Citrate Vs Calcium Carbonate

 Calcium-enriched foods: Calcium carbonate is used in the production of calcium-enriched foods, such as almond milk, soy milk, and rice milk, to provide a source of calcium.

 Natural sources of calcium often have a certain quantity of lead.
-Approved in New Zealand, Australia, the USA, and the EU, Calcium Carbonate is used as a colour, stabilizer, anticaking agent, and acidity regulator.
+Approved in New Zealand, Australia, the USA, and the EU, Calcium Carbonate is used as a color, stabilizer, anticaking agent, and acidity regulator.

 Available as an over-the-counter (OTC) calcium supplement, calcium citrate is a mineral that is essential for healthy bones and teeth.
 Calcium citrate also helps to support hormone function, nerve health, muscles, and blood vessels.
 Calcium citrate and calcium carbonate are the two forms of calcium supplements on the market.